AdaCore/spark2014/lrm/source/packages.rst

 Depends aspect applied to its body or body stub.
-A Refined Depends aspect of a subprogram defines a *refinement* of the Depends aspect of the subprogram; that is, the Refined Depends aspect repeats the Depends aspect of the subprogram except that references to state abstractions refinements that are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.
+A Refined Depends aspect of a subprogram defines a *refinement* of the Depends aspect of the subprogram; that is, the Refined Depends aspect repeats the Depends aspect of the subprogram except that references to state abstractions whose refinements are visible at the point of the subprogram_body are replaced with references to [some or all of the] constituents of those abstractions.

 The Refined Depends aspect is introduced by an ``aspect_specification`` where